PlanterApp/planter_blog/content/posts/homegrown-soap-sponges-rope-containters/index.md

 alt = "Luffa with a bar of soap" image = "https://4w1qaaek5t.ucarecd.net/eb40497c-cc1a-40b5-ba86-f5ee6f673b52/sponge-various-soaps.jpg"
 +++
 Gardens can be more than places to grow food and flowers.
-Many plants offer practical uses beyond the kitchen or the vase—materials for cleaning, crafting, storing, and even building everyday household items.
+Many plants offer practical uses in cleaning, crafting, storing, and even building everyday household items.

 In this article, we’ll introduce five plants that are well-suited to home gardens, depending on climate, and how they can be processed into useful tools and materials.